decentdao/decent-interface/docker/README.md

   ```
 - `Dockerfile` see comments in file.
 Creation script for blockchain Docker container
 - `entrypoint.sh` executes the package.json script to start.
-- `hardhat.config.js` sets the hardhat node to specific chain id and runs node forked from goerli and latest block
+- `hardhat.config.js` sets the hardhat node to specific chain id and runs node forked from Goerli and latest block
 - `hardhat.package.json` with `hardhat` and `dotenv` libraries

 ### Webapp